Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 The Core Formula

-"Fully loaded" means base hourly pay plus the employer's share of payroll taxes - Social Security, Medicare, FUTA, SUTA.
-The IRS Employer's Tax Guide (Publication 15) details these obligations.
-For most employers, the tax burden adds 10–15% on top of the base rate.
+"Fully loaded" means base hourly pay plus the employer's share of payroll taxes: Social Security, Medicare, FUTA, and SUTA.
+For most employers, the tax burden adds 10-15% on top of the base rate.
+Some companies also include benefits burden depending on policy and materiality.

 Detail Q1 Numbers

-Hours earned (Jan–Mar)30
+Hours earned (Jan-Mar) 30

-Unused balance30 hours
+Unused balance 30 hours

-Fully loaded rate$29.12/hr
+Fully loaded rate $29.12/hr

-Accrued vacation liability$873.60
+Accrued vacation liability $873.60

 The Journal Entries: Every Scenario with Worked Numbers